Antisemitism in US higher education: 21st century

-In 2001, the Boycott, Divestment and Sanctions (BDS) movement began to pressure American universities to cut ties with Israeli academics and Israel.
+In 2001, the Boycott, Divestment and Sanctions (BDS) movement was established by anti Israel NGOs at the Durban Conference in South Africa.
+In 2005, the BDS movement began to pressure American universities to cut ties with Israeli academics and Israel.
 Although such efforts mostly failed, the US Civil Rights Commission issued a report in 2005, which states that "antisemitism persists on college campuses and is often cloaked as criticism of Israel".
-Jewish students were said to often feel isolated and targeted for harassment by BDS activists.
+Jewish students were said to feel isolated and targeted for harassment by BDS activists often.

+Reinterpretation of Title VI

+Attorney Kenneth L. Marcus, while working at the Office for Civil Rights of the US Department of Education (2004–2008), reinterpreted Title VI of the Civil Rights Act of 1964, which had been established to protect against racial discrimination in Jim Crow laws affecting education, to include protections against discrimination on the basis of religion, particularly "when an affected student's 'shared ancestry' would have been treated as a 'race' in earlier jurisprudence."
+According to Jason Brownlee, Marcus "subsequently became one of the preeminent advocates for applying Title VI against speech and events criticizing Israeli repression of Palestinians, deeds Marcus considered antisemitic," and advocated for the adoption of the IHRA definition of antisemitism.

 In 2022, the American Jewish Congress released a report stating that a third of Jewish students felt unsafe or uncomfortable on campus due to their Jewish identity.

 In Autumn 2023, before the October 7 attack, a Palestinian literature festival was held on the University of Pennsylvania (Penn)'s campus.
 Critics of the event pointed to controversial guests, including Roger Waters, who had called for the destruction of Israel as well as used antisemitic language.